close

 Words: 959|Pages: 2|5 min read

-There are many conflicting views the concept of the right to death and whether or not an individual should be able to decide when to end their life.
-Some can agree that in certain cases under unbearable circumstances, such as terminal illness, having the right to death should be an option as it is unethical to force an individual to endure conditions in which they find intolerable.
+There are many conflicting views on the concept of the right to death and whether or not an individual should be able to decide when to end their life.
+Some can agree that in certain cases under unbearable circumstances, such as terminal illness, having the right to death should be an option as it is unethical to force an individual to endure conditions they find intolerable.
 However, the topic can raise concern for people who abide by religious and moral views since the idea of taking one's own life is a notion that goes against their personal or religious beliefs.
-The arguments can also be based on factors such as social mores, spiritual beliefs, culture, and many other aspects of life that influence one's worldview.
+The arguments can also be based on factors such as social mores, spiritual beliefs, culture, and many other aspects of life that influence one's worldview (Smith, 2019).

 Get a custom paper now from our expert writers.